Medinfo-Lab/sciNOME/README.md

 BiocManager::install("Medinfo-Lab/sciNOME")
 ```

-If you prefer to build the package by hand, follow these steps:
+If you want to install offline, please follow the steps below:

 - Step 1: Download the package file